Everything You've Come to Expect: Background and recording

 Following the release of Kane's sophomore record, him and Turner were on the process of writing, what at the time, was thought to be Kane's next album.
-During one of those writing sessions, both "experimented with a vocal harmony" on a 8-track demo, which would later become "Aviation", this reminded them of their work on The Age of the Understament, but also they felt it was, "promising, in that it suggested there was somewhere to go with it as well."
-The album was written on acoustic guitar and on a Vox Continental keyboard, between Kane's apartment in London, Paris, and Los Angeles.
-Most of the songs did not make the album, except for "Pattern", which they said was "the oldest song in the album", in contrast with "Everything You've Come to Expect", which was the last thing written for the record.
+During one of those writing sessions, both "experimented with a vocal harmony" on a 8-track demo, which would later become "Aviation".
+This reminded them of their work on The Age of the Understament, but also they felt it was, "promising, in that it suggested there was somewhere to go with it as well".
+The album was written on acoustic guitar and on a Vox Continental keyboard, between Kane's apartments in London, Paris and Los Angeles.
+Most of the songs did not make the album, except for "Pattern", which the Last Shadow Puppets said was "the oldest song" in the album, in contrast with "Everything You've Come to Expect", which was the last thing written for the record.
 They contacted fellow member James Ford, and played him the demos, who agreed to join them.